danihodovic/.dotfiles/distro-notes.md

 3. Edit the security group in the aws console to allow the desired port
 4. Restart sshd `service ssh restart`

+# Xsession loops login
+If it turns out that you try to login and it loops you back to the login screen, something is wrong with your xsession.
+Debug by running

+    # Enter a tty (Ctrl + Alt + F1) and login
+    cat ~/.xsession-errors

 # Docker

 ### library/mysql does not execute prepare.sql in a mounted volume